 There are a few "extras" you will see in website packages that can begin to show up significantly in the cost.
 Some of these are unique to the functionality your site requires, some are results of your past website designs, and others are performance related.

-1. SEO: SEO or "search engine optimization" is nearly endless in the number of things you can improve on your website.
+- SEO: SEO or "search engine optimization" is nearly endless in the number of things you can improve on your website.
 Our websites include optimization for "branded search," but many companies tie in service or product-specific keywords into their website redesign.
 This can be really effective, but it all depends on your product, website traffic and budget.
+We always use SEO best practices in building a new website, but SEO is a long term strategy not a one and done tactic.

-3. Custom Integration: Some integrations will come standard in your website package.
+- Custom Integrations: Some integrations will come standard in your website package.
 But as they become more complicated and labor intensive, they will require more development time, which will be added to the scope of the project.
+A custom integration could be anything from sharing user behavior on your site to a customer record on your CRM or adding an online shop to your site.

 Tying Your Website to Your Marketing Strategy

-This undoubtedly adds cost, but it removes the burden of being a strategist, skilled copywriter and expert in the variables of web design and development from your shoulders.
+This undoubtedly adds to the overall cost, but it removes the burden of being a strategist, marketer, skilled copywriter and expert in the variables of web design and development from your shoulders.
 When you hire a marketing agency, no matter their process, you’re hiring a team of people with expertise in each of those areas.

 Less Expensive Alternatives